 Protect and support the area with a shin splint sleeve or compression support.
 This will help keep the muscles warm and supple as well as providing support to the inflamed tissues.
 Wearing shock absorbing insoles in shoes particularly if you run or walk on hard surfaces in poorly cushioned shoes will help reduce the shock on the lower leg.
 Switch to wearing softer training shoes rather than hard leather work shoes if possible until symptoms go.

 Stretching exercises - If not painful to do so, stretch the muscles of the lower muscles of the lower leg.
 In particular calf stretching exercises to release tension in the calf and peroneal muscles.

 Identify possible causes - It is a common complaint that athletes will rest until their shin pain goes only for it to return once training resumes again.
 This is often because the underlying causes are not addressed.
 Keep a training diary so you can look back and assess if the training load is too high.
 Get a full biomechanical assessment to identify any problems with the feet which may be contributing and make sure you have the right shoes in good condition.

 What can a professional do?

-Sports massage & myofascial release - After the first 3 days massage can be used to reduce tension in the muscles of the lower leg which may be causing traction on the bone.
-Removing any tight lumps, bumps and knots as well as encouraging blood flow may aid the healing process.
-This should initially be quite light and avoid the inflamed periostium close to the bone.
+Sports massage & myofascial release - After the first 3 days, massage can be used to reduce tension in the muscles of the lower leg which may be causing traction on the bone.
+Removing any tight lumps, bumps, and knots as well as encouraging blood flow may aid the healing process.
+This should initially be quite light and avoid the inflamed periosteum close to the bone.
 Gradually become deeper over subsequent treatments as pain eases.

 Massage techniques should include sustained pressure along the length of the muscles as well as transverse frictions.
 It is important the massage therapist avoids the bone as this can make symptoms worse.
 However, it is important to avoid the bone as massage for shin pain done incorrectly may increase inflammation and pain.